PhilippBaessler/contactmngr/dev/dev_notes.md

     This will trigger the re-measurement of the DT by the scroller extension.
 However, two issues here:

-    -   the ID is dynamically created and I cannot define it from within shiny (it seams)
+    -   the ID is dynamically created and I cannot define it from within shiny (it seems)

     -   when to call the code?